dendenxu/fast-gaussian-rasterization/readme.md

 - [ ] TODO: Improve offline rendering performance.
 - [ ] TODO: Add a warning to the user if they're performing further processing on the returned values.

+**Note: the speedup is mostly visible when the pixel-to-point ratio is high.**

+That is, when there're large gaussians and very high resolution rendering, the speedup is more visible.

+The CUDA-based software implementation is more resolution sensitive and for some extremely dense point clouds (> 1 million points), the CUDA implementation might be faster.

+This is because the typical rasterization-based pipeline on modern graphics are [not well-optimized for small triangles](https://www.youtube.com/watch?v=hf27qsQPRLQ&list=WL).

 **Note: it's recommended to pass in a CPU tensor in the GaussianRasterizationSettings to avoid explicit synchronizations for even better performance.**

 - [ ] TODO: Add a warning to the user if GPU tensors are detected.